Our virtual tour of the architecture building allows you to see what the building looks like from the outside.

 Architects are involved in the design and planning of the buildings and spaces we inhabit: architecture is everywhere and brings together many fields of human endeavour – art, history, physics, engineering and more.

-The programme will provide the knowledge and skills for graduates to be exempt from the Royal Institute of British Architects (RIBA) Part I exam.
-We will seek accreditation from the Architects Registration Board (ARB) and RIBA as the programme develops, although full accreditation is normally granted as the first cohort of students graduate.
-An extended (Masters) version of the programme is also being developed and transfer onto this programme may be possible upon completion of this BArch degree (RIBA Part II).
+The course will provide the knowledge and skills for graduates to be exempt from the Royal Institute of British Architects (RIBA) Part I exam.
+We will seek accreditation from the Architects Registration Board (ARB) and RIBA as the course develops, although full accreditation is normally granted as the first cohort of students graduate.
+An extended (Masters) version of the course is also being developed and transfer onto this course may be possible upon completion of this BArch degree (RIBA Part II).

 In year 1, the focus is on architectural thinking and making.